korzin/promt/README.md

-# promt
-Bunch of useful pieces of code pieces to reuse(bash, sql, py, java, etc)
+A bunch of useful pieces of code pieces to reuse(bash, sql, py, java, etc)